frantzalexander/Dashboard-HR/README.md

 The average satisfaction was measured at 3.89 out of 5 with Average employee engagement of 4.12.

-Communicating the issue of absenteeism to employees and creating policies that boost morale and engagement would addressing these issues.
+Effort should be made by management to better communicate the effects of absenteeism to employees and create policies that boost morale and engagement.

+This would effectively address the issues of employee churn and absenteeism.